jefftranter/6502/LogicAnalyzer/README.md

-There is a simple command line interface over the microcontroller's USB serial interface that allows you to set parameters, such as the address to trigger on, and to capture and list the recorded data.
+There is a simple command line interface over the microcontroller's USB serial interface that allows you to set parameters, such as the state to trigger on, and to capture and list the recorded data.

 It has been built on a protoboard and tested with my 6502 single board computer with a 65C02 running at 2 MHz.